UIUC-iSchool-DataViz/spring2019/week07/lecture07.md

 <!-- .slide: data-background-image="images/brushlink_05.svg" data-background-size="80% auto" data-background-position="right 50% bottom 50%" -->

+note: we can also select regions in our linked view

 ---

 ## Interactivity: Linking & Brushing

 <!-- .slide: data-background-image="images/brushlink_06.svg" data-background-size="80% auto" data-background-position="right 50% bottom 50%" -->

+note: here are how these points are linked in the plot of variable3 vs variable4

 ---